 -- Military separation - find out if the policy continues automatically without a medical exam after you leave the military, or if the coverage can be increased to replace SGLI.

-Giving your current coverage an annual check-up will ultimately give you and your loved ones the protection you need.
+Give yourself and your loved ones the protection you need.

 Joseph "J.J."
 Montanaro is a certified financial planner practitioner with USAA.